COVID-19 pandemic in Michigan: 2020

 Another campground, Camp Michawana in Hastings, reported five staff members and one visitor have been diagnosed with COVID-19, possibly exposing 250 people.
 The Barry-Eaton District Health Department advised people who visited the campground after July 24 should self-quarantine at home for 14 days past the last date of their stay at camp and seek testing immediately if symptoms develop.

-On August 6, it was reported 53 employees at United Shore, a mortgage lender in Pontiac, have tested positive for COVID-19 since June 29.
+On August 6, it was reported 53 employees at United Shore, a mortgage lender in Pontiac, had tested positive for COVID-19 since June 29.

 On August 25, the Genesee County Health Department said six people contracted COVID-19 at a wedding reception at the Flushing Valley Golf & Country Club on August 15 where 100 people gathered.

 On September 17, a two-month-old baby became the youngest known person to die from COVID-19 in the state.

-On October 26, it was reported 778 inmates and 137 employees at Marquette Branch Prison have tested positive for COVID-19.

-Also on October 26, it was reported 24 inmates at the Calhoun County Correctional Facility have tested positive for COVID-19.
+On October 26, it was reported 778 inmates and 137 employees at Marquette Branch Prison had tested positive for COVID-19.
+Also on October 26, it was reported 24 inmates at the Calhoun County Correctional Facility had tested positive for COVID-19.

-On October 27, it was reported that 11 inmates and three employees at the Genesee County Jail have tested positive for COVID-19 and were placed in quarantine.
+On October 27, it was reported that 11 inmates and three employees at the Genesee County Jail had tested positive for COVID-19 and were placed in quarantine.

-On October 29, it was reported that 57 cases have been linked to the Liberty Church in Grand Ledge.
+On October 29, it was reported that 57 cases had been linked to the Liberty Church in Grand Ledge.

-On November 7, it was reported that 13 employees at the Sundance Chevrolet car dealership in Grand Ledge have tested positive for COVID-19.
+On November 7, it was reported that 13 employees at the Sundance Chevrolet car dealership in Grand Ledge had tested positive for COVID-19.
 The Barry-Eaton District Health Department says that anyone who was at the dealership from October 29 to November 6 should monitor for symptoms and limit contact with others as much as possible and get tested if they begin to experience any symptoms.

-On November 9, Michigan State Spartans men's basketball head coach Tom Izzo revealed he has tested positive for COVID-19.
+On November 9, Michigan State Spartans men's basketball head coach Tom Izzo revealed he had tested positive for COVID-19.

 On November 13, two state legislators reportedly test positive: Senator Kim LaSata and Representative Ann Bollin.
 The day before, Representative Scott VanSingel confirmed he was recovering from the virus.

-On November 16, U.S. Representative for Michigan's 7th congressional district Tim Walberg announced he has tested positive for COVID-19.
+On November 16, U.S. Representative for Michigan's 7th congressional district Tim Walberg announced he had tested positive for COVID-19.

-On December 1, it was announced State Representative John Chirkun has contracted COVID-19.
+On December 1, it was announced State Representative John Chirkun had contracted COVID-19.

-On December 9, it was reported 55 Flint municipal employees have tested positive for COVID-19.
+On December 9, it was reported 55 Flint municipal employees tested positive for COVID-19.

 On December 17, Wayne County Sheriff Benny Napoleon died of COVID-19 at the age of 65.